 Please identify the state and/or federal source of legal authority to promulgate the regulation.
 The discussion of this statutory authority should: 1) describe its scope and the extent to which it is mandatory or discretionary; and 2) include a brief statement relating the content of the statutory authority to the specific regulation.
 In addition, where applicable, please describe the extent to which proposed changes exceed federal minimum requirements.
-Full citations of legal authority and, if available, web site addresses for locating the text of the cited authority must be provided.
-Please state that the Office of the Attorney General has certified that the agency has the statutory authority to promulgate the proposed regulation and that it comports with applicable state and/or federal law.
+Full citations of legal authority and, if available, web site addresses for locating the text of the cited authority, shall be provided.
+If the final text differs from that of the proposed, please state that the Office of the Attorney General has certified that the agency has the statutory authority to promulgate the final regulation and that it comports with applicable state and/or federal law